 Not at all.
 The Readium development kits are designed to work with multiple DRMs.
 This ensures that Readium-based apps and devices can be built if they have requirements for DRM features that go beyond what Readium LCP offers.

-How does Readium LCP differ from other DRMs for Readium?
+How does Readium LCP differ from other DRMs?